 Please complete our request form to purchase a private domain for Individual Accounts, or to purchase an additional private domain for Team & Enterprise Accounts.

 2. Tell your IT department to create a CNAME DNS record for the subdomain of your choice and have them point it to the appropriate domain dependent on whether your account is US, EU, or Canada:

 - For US Accounts your CNAME must be pointed to privatedomain.sgizmo.com

 - For EU Accounts your CNAME must be pointed to privatedomain.surveygizmo.eu

 - For Canada Accounts your CNAME must be pointed to privatedomain.sgizmoca.com

 (Not sure if you have an US, EU, or Canada account?
 Learn more!)

-IMPORTANT: When pointing the CNAME, it is tempting to replace privatedomain with whatever you have decided to serve as your private domain.
+IMPORTANT: When pointing the CNAME, it is tempting to replace privatedomain with whatever you have decided to use as your private domain.
 DO NOT replace the word privatedomain.
-The CNAME must be pointed to privatedomain.sgizmo.com verbatum (privatedomain.surveygizmo.eu for EU). privatedomain is not placeholder text.
+The CNAME must be pointed to privatedomain.sgizmo.com verbatim (privatedomain.surveygizmo.eu for EU). privatedomain is not placeholder text.

 3. Click on your Account > Account Settings > Domains.